3 Ways to Prepare Your Business for the DOL's New Overtime Rule

 An employee is considered exempt if they:

-• Have executive, administrative or professional job duties
+- Have executive, administrative or professional job duties3

 The DOL’s new overtime rule also changes the annual compensation requirement for highly compensated employees to $107,432 per year (previously $100,000).1 Rules for highly compensated employees were originally implemented to prevent discrimination between high- and low-wage workers.
 Based on the highly compensated employee rules, those who fall into this group won’t face an unfair advantage in relation to retirement plans and miscellaneous benefits.